The American Revolution was a colonial revolt that began in Massachusetts in the 18th century.

 Why Did the American Revolution Take Place?

-The exact events that caused the American Revolution are still debated by historians to this day.
+The exact events that caused the American Revolution are still debated to this day.

-Most historians believe that the American Revolution started out as a colonial revolt against the mercantile and economic policies of the British Empire in British North America.
+Most historians agree that the American Revolution started out as a colonial revolt against the mercantile and economic policies of the British Empire in British North America.

 This revolt was the result of years of growing tension between the colonists and the British government caused by the government’s attempts to assert more control over colonial affairs, specifically over trade and commerce.